Scotts Bluff coronavirus case identified as ‘community spread,’ results in directed health measure

 “People have options other than to put themselves or their employees at risk,” Engel said.
 “Now is the time to take advantage of those programs.”

-For business owners or workers, PPHD will host another call to ask specific questions on Thursday, April 2, 11 a.m.
+For business owners or workers, PPHD will host another call to answer specific questions on Thursday, April 2, 11 a.m.
 Additional details will be available on the pphd.org website.

 (0) comments